 Exercise, as mentioned for the purpose of todays article, will focus on more purposeful activities such as sport or attending the gym.
 This generally is performed at higher intensities than seen with day to day life activities.

 There are various forms of exercise.
-Cardiovascular work (known commonly as cardio) is performed at moderate intensities and primarily trains the heart and cardiovascular system through repeated mechanical motions such as running or swimming.
+Cardiovascular work (known commonly as cardio) is performed at moderate intensities.
+Cardio primarily trains the heart and cardiovascular system through repeated mechanical motions such as running or swimming.

-Resistance training is concerned with strengthening exercise such as weight lifting and is good for muscular strength and bone health.
+Resistance training is concerned with strengthening exercise.
+Examples include weight lifting and carrying objects and is good for muscular strength and bone health.

 Mobility and flexibility includes activities such as yoga where the focus is on lengthening muscles.